Information: the lifeblood of modern (and likely future) civilization.

 This does not cover the opposite, where information about a biological organism is recorded by digital computers or otherwise non-organic devices.
 That's a separate trope.
 Also does not cover inorganic storage system implants, for example in Johnny Mnemonic.
-A silicon memory chip in the brain is not an example of this trope; but a port implant that allows Memory Uploading from computer to brain or brain to brain would count: it all depends on the storage medium.
+A silicon memory chip in the brain is not an example of this trope, but a port implant that allows Neural Implanting from computer to brain or brain to brain would count: it all depends on the storage medium.

 - Neuro-Vault: Burying data in a person's subconscious through post-hypnotic suggestion.